TeamSirenix/odin-serializer/README.md

 OdinSerializer contains a utility class, AOTSupportUtilities, for providing support for AOT (Ahead-Of-Time) compiled platforms such as IL2CPP and Mono AOT.
 This utility can scan the entire project and generate a list of types that are serialized by OdinSerializer, and it can take a list of types and create a .dll file in your project that ensures that there will be serialization support for all the given types in an AOT build.

-To automate this process of AOT support, you can use Unity's IPreProcessBuild/IPreProcessBuildWithReport and IPostProcessBuild/IPostProcessBuildWithReport interfaces.
+To automate this process of AOT support, you can use Unity's IPreProcessBuild/IPreProcessBuildWithReport and IPostProcessBuild/IPostProcessBuildWithReport interfaces to create an AOT support dll upon building, and delete it again after building.
 (Note that this only becomes possible in Unity 5.6, where IPreProcessBuild was introduced.)

-For example:
+The following code example does just that, though it currently creates an AOT dll for *all* platforms, not merely AOT platforms.
+Please feel free to modify it to suit your own needs:

 ```csharp
 #if UNITY_EDITOR